glapointe7/HousePrices/Analysis.md

 # Dataset Cleaning
-The objective of this section is to detect all inconsistancies in the dataset and try to fix them all to gain as much accuracy as possible.
+The objective of this section is to detect all inconsistancies in the dataset and try to fix them all to gain as much coherence and accuracy as possible.
 We have to check if the dataset is valid with the possible values given in the code book.
 Thus, we need to ensure that there are no mispelled words or no values that are not in the code book.
 Also, all numerical values should be coherent with their description meaning that their bounds have to be logically correct.
 Regarding the code book, none of the categorical features have over 25 unique values.
 Then, we will compare the values mentioned in the code book with the values we have in the dataset.
-Finally, we have to detect anomalies and replace missing values with the most accurate ones.
+Finally, we have to detect anomalies and determine techniques to replace missing values with the most accurate ones.

 ```